 Registration for our next Yoga Teacher Training Program, beginning January 2018 is now open!
-Apply now and save on tuition!
+Apply now!

 200-hour Yoga Alliance approved Yoga Teacher certification program is a general hatha yoga course, which can be easily adapted for many styles of yoga.
 One of the primary goals of our program is to expose our trainees to a wide variety of classes and teaching styles, to help each person find their own unique way of teaching.
 We are able to do that while keeping our program rooted in alignment, yet maintaining a strong focus that yoga is more than a physical posture practice.
 Learn more about our program content…